SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 ### Numerical results for the present fuel

-Using the mass fractions given in Section 4.1 and typical component heating values, the mixture heating values are approximately:
+For the fuel specified above, the mixture heating values are:

 - Higher heating value (HHV, mass-based):
   $$